 Driving without a valid driver license can potentially get you into a deeper legal hole!
 The penalties for driving without a valid driver license are quite severe.
-A first conviction for driving with a suspended license is a Class C misdemeanor (the equivalent of a traffic ticket) and carries a high fine and the assessment of surcharges from DPS in the amount of $750.00.
+A first conviction for driving with a suspended license is a Class C misdemeanor (the equivalent of a traffic ticket) and carries a high fine.
 If you are stopped a second time for driving while license suspended, the State may file the charge as a Class B misdemeanor, which carries a range of punishment of up to 6 months in jail and/or a $2,000.00 fine.

 Plan B: Keeping You Driving Legally!

 The best approach is to aggressively defend any traffic citation or charges that might ultimately lead to you losing your driving privileges.
-That also includes minimizing any expensive State of Texas that you can't pay or overlook in the future.
+That also includes minimizing any expensive fines that you can't pay or overlook in the future.
 However, if you are proven guilty of charges that can lead to you losing your driving privileges, it is good to have a "Plan B."

 The Texas Department of Public Safety has the authority to issue driver licenses and to suspend or revoke the driving privileges of ANY person to drive in The State of Texas.
 However, revocations and suspensions are legal proceedings and you still have rights to due process before your driving privileges are removed.
 You have the right to fight any such action.